Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Problem formulation

 \begin{definition}[H\"older classes] For $\beta,L, \bar{a}>0$, the H\"older class $\calC^{\beta}(L,\bar{a})$ on $[-\bar{a},\bar{a}]$ is given by

 where $f^{(j)}$ denotes the $j$-th order derivative of functions $f$ and $l =\lfloor\beta\rfloor$. \end{definition}

 Low-rank Key and Query matrices often play an important role in the attention model.
-To keep track of the effects of the rank on the minimax rate, we introduce the following matrix class for the interaction matrix $A_\star$, which is the product of the Key and Query matrices.
+To keep track of the effects of the rank on the minimax rate, we introduce the following matrix class for the interaction matrix $A_\star$, which is the product of the Key and Query matrices. \begin{definition}[Interaction matrix class] For $\bar{a}>0$, the $d$-dimensional matrix class $\calA_d(r,\bar{a})$ with rank $r\in \mathbb{N}$ and $2\leq r\leq d$ is given by